 Seminars and Events

 First-year students in the Bioinformatics pathway, the Biophysics Graduate Program, and the Chemistry and Chemical Biology Graduate Program (BBC) participate in a series of weekly presentations on research interests from basic science faculty.
 The purpose is to acquaint new graduate students with research projects and opportunities in faculty laboratories.

 Graduate students in the Bioinformatics pathway, the Biophysics Graduate Program, and the Chemistry and Chemical Biology Graduate Program (BBC) take advantage of a weekly seminar series that has in the past focused on molecular and cellular structure and interactions between molecules.
 Outstanding speakers from leading laboratories in the U.S. and abroad present, and students have the opportunity to meet with them on an informal basis over lunch.

-The Integrative Program in Quantitative Biology (Bioinformatics and Biophysics) holds a one to two-day retreat off campus in San Francisco in the spring during which fourth year students from both programs present their research.
+The Biophysics program holds a one to two-day retreat off campus in San Francisco in the spring during which fourth year students from both programs present their research.

 Mel Jones Reception

 The Mel Jones Research Fund honors the memory of Mel Jones by awarding excellence in graduate student research.
 Mel joined the Biochemistry Department in 1976 and took on the development of the macromolecular structure groups at UCSF in 1980.
 He was a tremendously creative scientist and developmental engineer and made many lasting contributions at the heart of the developments in structural biology at UCSF over 30 years.
-The award is presented to the student with the best research talk at the annual iPQB program retreat.
+The award is presented to the student with the best research talk at the annual Biophysics program retreat.
 The award carries a cash prize, and the recipient presents his or her work at the annual Mel Jones reception.